The application process

 Customers are chosen based on your technical abilities and training alongside your soft skills.
 Your specialisation will be the largest factor for your customer – for example, if a customer needs 8 Java Enterprise Edition-based developers and you have specialised in Java EE, you may be suited technically for the role.
 Alternatively, if a customer needed 8 DevOps engineers and you completed your training in Java EE, this customer wouldn’t be suitable for you.

 How do I get a position with the end customer?

 When aligned with a customer, you will typically go through an interview process with them.
-This can differ from customer to customer – some examples being face-to-face interviews, technical tests or assessment days.
-Due to the varied nature of these customer interviews, you will be put through interview preparation to understand and further improve their interview techniques by our trainers; both from a technical and soft-skill viewpoint.
-From this, we determine the strengths that you can play to and the weaknesses that we can collaboratively work with you to improve.
+This can vary from customer to customer – some may require face-to-face interviews, technical tests, or assessment days.
+Due to the varied nature of these customer interviews, you will receive soft skills training, interview peroration and CV writing training sessions to support you through this process.

 What does my progression look like?

-Progression within QA is self-determined.
-While we encourage and support you with requirements such as additional training, we work to monitor progression through the Skills for the Information Age [SFIA] Framework.
-This means it’s your responsibility that ultimately determines your progression within QA and your personal path towards self-actualisation.
+Progression within QA is self-determined, but we will offer you the support and guidance necessary to achieve your goals.
+You will have the opportunity to enhance your technical skills by using our market-leading training platform – Cloud Academy.
+We monitor progression through the Skills for the Information Age [SFIA] Framework.
+This means that it’s your responsibility to determine your progression within QA and your personal path towards success.